Silence in the Forest (1976 film)

 Silence in the Forest (Das Schweigen im Walde) is a 1976 West German historical drama film directed by Alfred Vohrer and starring Alexander Stephan, Belinda Mayne and Evelyn Opela.

 It is a heimatfilm, one of the last productions in the group of films produced in post-war Germany.
-It is based on Ludwig Ganghofer's novel of the same title which has been adapted for the screen several time.
+It is based on Ludwig Ganghofer's novel of the same title which has been adapted for the screen several times.